Brahmarshi: Order

-According to this classification, a Brahmarishi is the ultimate expert of religion and spiritual knowledge known as 'Brahmajnana'.
+According to this classification, a Brahmarshi is the ultimate expert of religion and spiritual knowledge known as 'Brahmajnana'.
 Below him are the Maharishis (Great Rishis).

-The Saptarishis created out of Brahma's thoughts are perfect brahmarishis.
+The Saptarishis created out of Brahma's thoughts are perfect brahmarshis.
 They are often cited to be at par with the Devas in power and piety in the Puranas.

-Bhrigu, Angiras, Atri, Vishwamitra, Kashyapa, Vasishta, and Shandilya are the seven brahmarishis.
+Bhrigu, Angiras, Atri, Vishwamitra, Kashyapa, Vasishta, and Shandilya are the seven brahmarshis.
 But there is another list of Saptarishi also who are also Gotra-pravartakas, i.e.,founders of Brahamanical clans, and this second list appeared somewhat later, but belongs to ancient period.

 All the hymns of third mandala of the Rig Veda, including the Gayatri mantra, are ascribed to Vishwamitra, who is mentioned as the son of Gaadhi.
-According to Puranic stories, Vishwamitra was the only brahmarishi who rose to the position out of pure tapas.
-Originally belonging to the kshatriya, he rose by pure merit to a Brahmarishi.
-Vishwamitra is also referred to as Kaushika, because he attained Brahmajnana on the banks of the river Koshi.
+Vishwamitra is also referred to Kaushika due to his patrilineal lineage using the suffix -ka as "descendant" or "pertaining to".

 Parasurama and Jamadagni have also been credited the title of Brahmarishi by Bhishma as in Mahabharata.